KPYX

-KPYX (channel 44, cable channel 12), branded as KPIX+, is an independent television station licensed to San Francisco, California, United States, serving the San Francisco Bay Area.
+KPYX (channel 44, cable channel 12), branded KPIX+, is an independent television station licensed to San Francisco, California, United States, serving the San Francisco Bay Area.
 It is owned by the CBS News and Stations group alongside KPIX-TV (channel 5), the market's CBS owned-and-operated station.
 The two stations share studios at Broadway and Battery Street, just north of San Francisco's Financial District; KPYX's transmitter is located atop Sutro Tower.

 As KBHK, channel 44 was one of the UHF stations built by Kaiser Broadcasting and one of just two commercial UHF stations in the Bay Area to survive a boom-and-bust cycle of new stations in the late 1960s and early 1970s.
 It was acquired by United Television in 1982 and was one of the launch owned-and-operated stations for the United Paramount Network in 1995.
 The station has been under its present ownership since 2001 and, as KBCW, was part of The CW from its 2006 launch until 2023, when CBS withdrew its eight affiliates from the network after selling its ownership stake to Nexstar Media Group.
 Together with a call sign change to KPYX, the station launched prime time and morning local news after leaving The CW.